soumendra/awesome-product-management/Sachin_Rekhi_on_Product_Management.md

 You need to be constantly repeating your vision for the exact same reason.

 Are you succeeding at it?
-Ask a team-member what the product is about and where it is going and see how many times they repeat your vision using your words.
+Here is a test: ask a team-member what the product is about and where it is going and see how many times they repeat your vision using your words.

 ## Strategy